 Nutrition and Oral Health: How to Eat for a Healthy Smile

-What you eat and drink significantly influences your oral health and can affect the development and progression of oral diseases and conditions such as cavities, periodontal disease, halitosis (bad breath), and enamel erosion.
-The correlation between diet and nutrition and oral health is bidirectional.
-What you eat affects the health of the hard and soft tissues in your mouth, and the health of your mouth affects your functional ability to eat.
-1 There is also an evidential association between oral health and self-confidence and overall quality of life.
-2
+What you eat and drink significantly influences your oral health and can affect the development and progression of oral issues and conditions such as cavities, periodontal disease, halitosis (bad breath), and enamel erosion.
+The correlation between diet and nutrition, and oral health is bidirectional.
+What you eat affects the health of the hard and soft tissues in your mouth, and the health of your mouth affects your functional ability to eat.1 There is also an evidential association between oral health and self-confidence and overall quality of life.2

 Aside from the general recommended oral hygiene and lifestyle habits such as brushing at least twice a day, flossing, bi-annual professional cleanings, not smoking, and limiting sugar intake, other factors such as your saliva pH and the types of micro and macronutrients you consume greatly affect your oral and systemic health.

 Like your gut and skin, your mouth has a unique microbial community.
 A balanced oral microbiome is essential for maintaining oral health, and low salivary pH (too acidic) can lead to perturbance of the function and composition of the oral microbiome, causing dysbiosis and a higher risk of oral issues.5

 How to neutralize your diet for oral health

 The good news is that there are plenty of foods that are nutrient-dense and neutralizing—a winning combination when eating for oral and whole health.